 Built around 1562-1572 AD, Humayun's Tomb is one of the leading attractions of Delhi today, drawing thousands of visitors every day.
 Exhibiting a very obvious influence of Persian architecture that owes its origin to its Persian architect Mirak Mirza Ghiyuath, the mausoleum was built on the banks of the Yamuna River, next to the shrine of Sufi saint of Chisti Silsilah, Nizamuddin Auliya.
 A number of other Mughal luminaries are buried here like - Hamida Begum, Akbar's mother, Dara Shikoh, Shah Jahan's son and Bahadur Shah II, the last Mughal Emperor

-One of the greatest examples of architecture in India, Humayun's Tomb is known for influencing the structure of the Taj Mahal as well.
-The first example of the garden tomb, Humayun's Tomb is in the UNESCO's list of World Heritage Sites as well.
-Humayun's Tomb is also protected under the ownership of the Archaeological Survey of India.
+The garden tomb, is in the UNESCO's list of World Heritage Sites for the architectural value and cultural significance.
+It is under the ownership of the Archaeological Survey of India.
 The tomb is an architectural masterpiece forming the basis of the definition of Mughal architecture that is characterized by high arches and double domes.
 The Tomb is maintained by the Aga Khan Trust that has to a large extent restored its lost glory to the tomb.

 Much of the tourist attractions of Delhi surround the history of the Mughal dynasty, most of whom have shaped India as we see her today.
 One of these rulers is the charming and charismatic Mughal emperor Humayun, a capable ruler, whose life was tragically cut short by a freak accident when he fell down the stairs of the Sher Mandal Library.
 Built in memory of this charismatic ruler, the history of Humayun’s Tomb is an important part of the history of India as well as the history of Delhi.